neumino/thinky/README.md

     - db: default database (default to "test")
     - poolMax: The maximum number of connections in the pool (default to 10)
-    - poolMin: The minimum number of connections in the pool (default to 1) Setting a value to null will delete the value.
+    - poolMin: The minimum number of connections in the pool (default to 1) Setting a value to null will delete the value and the default value will be used.

-_Note_: Almost useless for now since we don't recreate/update the pool
+_Note_: Changing the host/port/poolMax/poolMin will create a new pool (the previous one will be drained).
+This behavior will be fixed when generic pool will be able to resize the pool at will (or when I'll fork it)